matt-raymer/threat_intel_server/README.md

 Requirements

-    Docker installed on your host machine
+    Docker installed on your host machine.
-    Basic knowledge of Docker commands and operations
+    Basic knowledge of Docker commands and operations.

 Deployment Instructions

-    Prepare the CSV File: Place your IOC data in a CSV file within the data directory.
+1. Prepare the CSV File

+Place your IOC data in a CSV file within the data directory.
 The CSV file should have headers corresponding to the data fields.

-    Build the Docker Image:
+2. Build the Docker Image

 Navigate to the root directory of the project (threat_intel_server) and run the following command to build the Docker image:

 bash

 docker build -t flask-ti-server .

-Run the Docker Container:
+3. Run the Docker Container

 After building the image, run the container with the following command, which mounts the data directory and forwards port 8000:

 bash

 docker run -p 8000:8000 -v $(pwd)/data:/data flask-ti-server

 Ensure to replace $(pwd) with the absolute path to the data directory if you're not running the command from the root project directory on Linux or macOS.
 On Windows, specify the full path manually.
 Accessing the Application

 Once the application is running, you can access the IOC data through the following API endpoint: